 Explanation:

-B. Incorrect.
-The vacuum prevents both conduction and convection, not just convection.
+B: The vacuum stops both conduction and convection, not only convection.

 26. Under constant tension, the frequency of the note produced by a plucked string of length 0.90 m is 300 Hz.
 Determine the length of the string when the frequency is 200 Hz.